 How Does The North Face Thermoball Fit for Men?

-The North Face Thermoball for men is slightly more true to size in my opinion.
+The North Face Thermoball for men (which is also sold out, but here is a similar style) is slightly more true to size in my opinion.
 Luke is a 34-36 chest and a 30 waist, so he also has an extra small.
 He’s also roughly 5′ 10″.
 I was able to try mine on when I was in the US for Thanksgiving, but Luke’s was a bit of a gamble because we couldn’t find one for him to try on here in Mexico City (we ordered them online for a Christmas present).